MaxDaten/cv.maxdaten.io/src/cv/curriculum-vitae.md

 ## Fielmann AG <span class="year">\hfill 2018 – 2019</span>

-*Senior DevOps & Full-Stack Developer in Product Catalog Team*
+*Senior DevOps & Full-stack Developer in Product Catalog Team*

 * Greenfield Kotlin backend & React frontend development of a product catalog for shop assistants
 * Setup of a continuous deployment pipeline in concourse CI as a template for other teams